pcl-labs/preact-cloudflare-intake-chatbot/README.md

 ```

 #### 2. Matter Details (`matter_details`)
-Triggered when matter review is completed with quality scores.
+Triggered when the user confirms and submits the intake (or after final review).

 ```json
 {